hxmzxkhan14/hxmzxkhan14/README.md

-- 👋 hi, i’m hamza
+- 👋 i’m hamza
-- 🎶 i like guitaring, coding, and eating ice cream
+- 🎶 i like guitaring and eating ice cream
 - 🌱 also like this
 - 📫 <watchdogs1234567890@gmail.com>